The Different Types Of Cooker Hoods For Your Kitchen

 Angled Hood:

-These cooker hoods are really another form of the chimney hood; they are also fitted to your wall and can be vented or recirculating.
+These cooker hoods are really another form of the chimney hood; they are also fitted to your wall and can be vented or recirculated.
 The key difference here is the style of the cooker hood itself.

-As the name suggests, they angle to help create a little bit more headroom space when stood in front of them.
+As the name suggests, they angle to help create a little bit more headroom space when standing in front of them.
 They will stick out further higher up and then angle back closer to the wall lower down.

 Things to consider: